Skip to Main Content

 • TIP: Consult database subject headings/subject terms assigned to relevant resources

-Example 2: In many databases (in this case EBSCO's Academic Search Ultimate) a subject term can be incorporated into a keyword search by clicking the down arrow next to "Select a Field" and selecting "Subject Terms" from the dropdown list.
-Also, notice how subject headings are listed below the resource title, providing another strategy for discovering subject headings used in the database and for particular topics.
+Example 2: In many databases (in this case EBSCO's Academic Search Ultimate) a subject term can be incorporated into a keyword search by clicking the down arrow next to "All fields" and selecting "Subject terms" from the dropdown list.

 Phrases